ningrumdaud/ningrumdaud.github.io/_posts/2025-01-01-demo-AILoveMySkin.md

     return sorted(found_ingredients)
 ```

-For images, we leverage OCR with EasyOCR to read the label text and then reuse the same text extraction pipeline:
+For images, OCR is leveraged with EasyOCR to read the label text and then reuse the same text extraction pipeline:

 ``` python
 def extract_ingredients_from_image(image) -> List[str]: